informalsystems/hermes/guide/src/templates/help_templates/tx/chan-upgrade-init.md

             Height that, once it has been surpassed on the originating chain, the upgrade will time out.
 Required if no timeout timestamp is specified.

-        --timeout-timestamp <TIMEOUT_TIMESTAMP>
+        --timeout-time <TIMEOUT_TIME>
-            Timestamp that, once it has been surpassed on the originating chain, the upgrade will time out.
+            Timeout in human readable format since current that, once it has been surpassed on the originating chain, the upgrade will time out.
 Required if no timeout height is specified.

         --version <VERSION>
             Version of the channel that both chains will upgrade to.
 Defaults to the version of the